Isle of Wight Guru

 The short answer is yes, you can get around the Isle of Wight without a car.

 However, I would say it's a lot easier if you stay in the East Wight (Ryde, Sandown, Shanklin), or possibly in Newport.
-The East Wight has a trainline which connects Ryde Pierhead (one of the ferry ports) with Ryde Esplanade, Sandown and Shanklin.
-They're all busy seaside resorts which are good if you like sandy beaches, amusement arcades, playgrounds and ice cream on a sunny day.
-Ryde has a bus station which connects with much of the Isle of Wight.
-Meanwhile, Newport is a fairly ordinary market town in the middle of the Isle of Wight but it has the biggest bus station so you can get anywhere quite quickly.
-In the car, you can get anywhere from Newport in about half an hour but on the bus it will be longer.
+The East Wight has a trainline that connects Ryde Pierhead (one of the ferry ports) with Ryde Esplanade, Sandown and Shanklin.
+They're all busy seaside resorts that are good if you like sandy beaches, amusement arcades, playgrounds and ice cream on a sunny day.
+Ryde has a bus station that connects with much of the Isle of Wight.

 I would say that you would find it more difficult to explore the Isle of Wight without a car if you stay in the South Wight (Ventnor, St Lawrence) or the West Wight (Yarmouth, Brighstone, Freshwater).
 That side of the Island is quieter and (in my view) prettier with some unspoilt beaches and coastline but there are no trains and fewer buses.
 For example, if you wanted to travel from Freshwater Bay in the West Wight to Ryde in the East Wight it would take you 40 minutes in a car or about 90 minutes on a bus.